camisatx/RoboticsND/projects/deep_learning/README.md

 ## Training

 I trained the model on AWS using a p2.xlarge instance (Nvidia K80 GPU with 4 vCPUs and 61 GB of RAM).
 Training the model with the above hyperparameters required about 226 seconds per epoch, or about 38 minutes for the 10 epochs I used.

-In the future, I am eager to experiment with the new p3 instances (Nvidia V100), which has much greater performance than the p2 (K80) instances I used.

 ## Performance